 Once incubation starts, it takes about 21 days for chicken eggs to hatch.
-That’s true whether you incubate them mechanically in an incubator or naturally under a broody hen.
+That’s true whether you incubate the eggs mechanically in an incubator or naturally under a broody hen.
 Both approaches take the same length of time.

 When I’ve incubated eggs from our flocks in a styrofoam table-top incubator, some eggs will hatch at 21 days, but some eggs will still be hatching on day 22 or even 23.
 I will normally stop incubating on day 23.
 Chicks that hatch later than that don’t tend to be as strong or healthy.